kylenessen/monarch_trailcam_classifier/tasks.md

 - Incorporate a zoom feature, where the selected cell is zoomed in.
 Surrounding cells too?
 - Add ability to save user name and incorporate that into the classifications file
-- Keyboard shortcuts should be minimzed by default
 - implement undo feature
 - customizable categories and colors
 - add ability to add more categories